MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-connection-filter-policy.md

 # Configure connection filtering in Office 365

 Most of us have friends and business partners we trust.
 It can be frustrating to find email from them in your Junk Email folder, or even blocked entirely as spam.
-If you're an Office 365 customer with mailboxes in Exchange Online or a standalone Exchange Online Protection (EOP) customer without Exchange Online mailboxes, you use connection filtering (specifically, the default connection filter policy) in to identify good or bad email source servers by their IP addresses.
+If you're an Office 365 customer with mailboxes in Exchange Online or a standalone Exchange Online Protection (EOP) customer without Exchange Online mailboxes, you use connection filtering (specifically, the default connection filter policy) to identify good or bad email source servers by their IP addresses.
 The key components of the default connection filter policy are:

 - **IP Allow List**: Skip spam filtering for for all incoming messages from the email source servers that you specify by IP address or IP address range.
 For scenarios where spam filtering might still occur on messages from these sources, see the [Scenarios where messages from sources in the IP Allow List are still filtered](#scenarios-where-messages-from-sources-in-the-ip-allow-list-are-still-filtered) section later in this topic.

 - **IP Block List**: Block all incoming messages from the email source servers that you specify by IP address or IP address range.
 The incoming messages are rejected, are not marked as spam, and no additional filtering occurs.

 - **Safe list**: The *safe list* is a dynamic allow list in the Microsoft datacenter that requires no customer configuration.
 Microsoft identifies these trusted senders from subscriptions to various third-party lists of trusted email sources.
-You enable or disable the use of the safe list; you can't configure the sources on the safe list.
-Spam filtering is skipped on incoming messages from messages sources on the safe list.
+You enable or disable the use of the safe list; you can't configure the source email servers on the safe list.
+Spam filtering is skipped on incoming messages from the email servers on the safe list.

 This topic describes how to configure the default connection filter policy in the Office 365 Security & Compliance Center or in PowerShell (Exchange Online PowerShell for Office 365 customers; Exchange Online Protection PowerShell for standalone EOP customers).

 > [!NOTE]
-> The IP Allow List, safe list, and the IP Block List are just one part of your overall strategy to allow or block email in your organization.
+> The IP Allow List, safe list, and the IP Block List are one part of your overall strategy to allow or block email in your organization.
 For more information, see [Create safe sender lists in Office 365](create-safe-sender-lists-in-office-365.md), [How to prevent good email messages from being marked as spam in Office 365](prevent-email-from-being-marked-as-spam.md), and [Create blocked sender lists in Office 365](create-block-sender-lists-in-office-365.md).

 ## What do you need to know before you begin?

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
-To connect to Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).
+To connect to standalone Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).

 - You need to be assigned permissions before you can perform these procedures.
 To modify the default connection filter policy, you need to be a member of the **Organization Management** or **Security Administrator** role groups.
 For read-only access to the default connection filter policy, you need to be a member of the **Security Reader** role group.
 For more information about role groups in the Security & Compliance Center, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

-- To find the source IP addresses of the email servers (senders) that you want to allow or block, you can check connecting IP (**CIP**) header field in the message header.
+- To find the source IP addresses of the email servers (senders) that you want to allow or block, you can check the connecting IP (**CIP**) header field in the message header.
 To view a message header in various email clients, see [View internet message headers in Outlook](https://support.office.com/article/cd039382-dc6e-4264-ac74-c048563d212c).

 - The IP Allow List takes precedence over the IP Block List (an address on both lists is not blocked).

 - The IP Allow List and the IP Block List each support a maximum of 1273 entries, where an entry is a single IP address, an IP address range, or a Classless InterDomain Routing (CIDR) IP.

-- The following connection filter procedure can also be performed via remote PowerShell.
-Use the [Get-HostedConnectionFilterPolicy](https://docs.microsoft.com/powershell/module/exchange/antispam-antimalware/get-hostedconnectionfilterpolicy) cmdlet to review your settings, and the [Set-HostedConnectionFilterPolicy](https://docs.microsoft.com/powershell/module/exchange/antispam-antimalware/set-hostedconnectionfilterpolicy) to edit your connection filter policy settings.
-To learn how to use Windows PowerShell to connect to Exchange Online Protection, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).
-To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).

 ## Use the Security & Compliance Center to modify the default connection filter policy

 1. Open the Security & Compliance Center at <https://protection.office.com/>.

-2. Go to to **Threat management** \> **Policy** \> **Anti-Spam**.
+2. Go to **Threat management** \> **Policy** \> **Anti-Spam**.

 3. On the **Anti-spam settings** page, click the drop down next to **Connection filter policy (always ON**), and then click **Edit policy**.